EddieNejadi/jekyll-now/tag_index.md

 ~~~

 <ul>
-  {% for tagpage in site.page.tags %}
+  {% for tagpage in site.pages.tags %}
   {{tagpage}}
   {% endfor %}
 </ul>